ERGO-Code/HiGHS/src/pdlp/cupdlp/README.md

 ## Values of row duals

-Dual values returned from PDLP seem always to be non-negative, even if they correspond to a pure upper-bounded constraint that has been negated.
+Dual values returned from cuPDLP-c seem always to be non-negative, even if they correspond to a pure upper-bounded constraint that has been negated.
+Since `PDHG_PostSolve` converts the solution to the problem solved by cuPDLP-c into a solution for the original problem, "un-permuting" `y` according to the reording of the constraints, it should negate the duals for pure upper-bounded constraints.

+## Problem with sys/time.h

+The HiGHS branch add-pdlp compiles and runs fine on @jajhall's Linux machine, but CI tests on GitHub fail utterly due to `sys/time.h` not being found.
+Since HiGHS won't be using the cuPDLP-c timing, this can be commented out using a compiler directive.

+## To be done

+- Remove cuPDLP-c timing using a compiler directive
+- Make cuPDLP-c less chatty
+- Create HiGHS options to feed cuPDLP-c
+- Return iteration count etc from cuPDLP-c